kiristern/PBIN/README.md

 # Phage-bacteria interaction networks
-Analysis of viral community from lake champlain
+Analysis of viral community from lake champlain and compare with bacterial community